🇯🇵 日本語 | 🇺🇸 English

 Numerical Computing in C

-Turn mathematical knowledge into code.
-Implement the algorithms most commonly seen in science and engineering computation with C.
+Turn math into working code.
+Implement the algorithms you'll encounter most often in scientific and engineering computation.

 Statistics (Mean, Variance, Standard Deviation)

-Computing basic statistics from a dataset — by far the most common operation in science/engineering reports and research.
+Computing basic statistics from a dataset — by far the most common operation in scientific and engineering reports.

 Mean: x̄ = (1/n) Σxi Variance: s² = (1/n) Σxi² - x̄² Std. dev.: s = √s²